Who Should Attend

 New to the Short Course?
 We recommend first checking out the following items to ensure you are best prepared for the course.

-- Short Course Agenda - Review the agenda and pick your sessions before you arrive at the course!
+- Short Course Agenda - Review the agenda and pick your sessions before you arrive at the Short Course!

 - CEUs - Determine which classes give you the credits you need!
-Cross reference the CEU recap with the short course agenda.
+Cross reference the CEU breakdown chart with the Short Course agenda.

 - Exam Preparation - Looking to add a license or become certified for the first time?
 We offer